 What is Chandrasekhar Limit?

 A spectrum of energy levels exists and electrons should be distributed throughout them.
 When the electron gas is compressed, the amount of electrons in a specific volume increases and so does the energy level of the band that has been occupied.
-Thus, to produce the electron degeneracy pressure, a pressure must be applied for the compression of the electron gas as their energy increases when compressed.
+Thus, to produce the electron degeneracy pressure, pressure must be applied for the compression of the electron gas as their energy increases when compressed.
 Electron capture occurs when that pressure is so great that the electron goes into the nuclei.

 Application of Chandrasekhar Limit

-- Stars that have more mass will be converted into a black hole as the pressure due to the electron degeneration will keep them from collapsing till the density is extremely high.
+- Stars that have more mass will be converted into a black hole as the pressure due to the electron degeneration will keep them from collapsing until the density is extremely high.
 Neutrinos are released when through electron capturing the electrons are captured by the protons.
 The released neutrinos take away the energy that was created due to the decreasing potential energy (collapse of the core).
 The energy is around 1046 joules.

 Stay tuned with BYJU’S to learn more Physics concepts with the help of interactive video lessons.